-Open System Interconnection (OSI) management standard, is the standard adopted by the International Standards Organization (ISO).
+Four standards, along with a fifth class based on emerging technologies, and their salient points.
+The first four are the OSI model, the Internet model, TMN, and IEEE LAN/MAN.
+A detailed treatment of the various standards can be found in [Black, 1995].
+The first category in Open System Interconnection (OSI) management standard, is the standard adopted by the International Standards Organization (ISO).
 The OSI management protocol standard is Common Management Information Protocol (CMIP).
 The OSI management protocol has built-in services, Common Management Information Service (CMIS), which specify the basic services needed to perform the various functions.
 It is the most comprehensive set of specifications and addresses all seven layers.
-OSI specifications are structured and deal with all seven layers of the OSI Reference Model.
-The specifications are object oriented and hence managed objects are based on object classes and inheritance rules.
+OSI specifications are object oriented and hence managed objects are based on object classes and inheritance rules.
 Besides specifying the management protocols, CMIP/CMIS also address network management applications.
 Some of the major drawbacks of the OSI management standard were that it was complex and that the CMIP stack was large.
 Although these are no longer impediments to the implementation of the CMIP/CMIS network management, SNMP is the protocol that is extensively deployed.